 There were two debtor companies - Ci4net.com Inc which was incorporated in the State of Delaware and DBP Holdings Limited is incorporated in Jersey.
 It was undisputed that the COMI of both debtors was in England while they were trading.
 The question arose as to whether there was a change in the COMI after the companies ceased to trade.
-Langan J was conscious of the need to discourage 'forum shopping' and noted that the place of the registered office was but one of the considerations in determining each debtor's COMI.
-He held that the respective COMIs must have some element of permanence Indiang that the COMI of both companies was in England, Langan J also took into account where communications and negotiations with the principal creditor took place and the residence of the directors in the directors and the residence of the directors.
+Langan J was conscious of the need to discourage 'forum shopping'42, and noted that the place of the registered office was but one of the considerations in determining each debtor's COMI.43 He held that the respective COMIs must have some element of permanence44.
+In finding that the COMI of both companies was in England, Langan J also took into account where communications and negotiations with the principal creditor took place45 and the residence of the directors46.